mustafamsaad/js-projects/quote-generator/README.md

 ## Features

-- Fetches random quotes from an external API
+- Fetches random quotes from the ZenQuotes API
 - Displays the quote and author
 - Share quotes on Twitter with a single click
 - Generate new quotes with a button click